 Capital Expenditures

-General Fund \$4,819,270
+General Fund \$4,287,348

-Special Revenue Funds 112,500
+Special Revenue Funds 392,000

-Enterprise Funds 5,299,226
+Enterprise Funds 6,924,056

-Internal Service Funds 3,456,000
+Internal Service Funds 3,429,500

-Grand Total \$13,686,996
+Grand Total \$15,032,904

 Charleston County's CIP is a financial management tool that assists in facility replacement and capital development.
 Implementing a multi-year CIP promotes better use of the County's limited financial resources and assists in the coordination of public and private development.
 As a financial tool, a multi-year CIP provides early indications of major outlays and assures timely facility maintenance or replacement.
 In addition, five-year capital improvement plans are an integral part of long-range planning and are viewed positively by bond rating agencies.
-Each multi-year plan covers a five-year planning period and is updated annually to reflect ongoing changes and additions.
-These plans are submitted to County Council for adoption along with the County's annual budget.
-The five-year plans do not appropriate funds; they support the actual appropriations that are made through adoption of the budget.